bbauska/CS198.2x/README.md

    width="35%" />
 </p>

-**Distributed ledgers** are a specific type of distributed database in which the information is organized chronologically, mimicking a traditional ledger.
+<b>Distributed ledgers</b> are a specific type of distributed database in
+which the information is organized chronologically, mimicking a traditional ledger.
 Most often, storage nodes may not fully trust each other (hence the dotted lines in the diagram below).
 Instead, they must